Stronger Than Before: Critical reception

+her all to this lovely project - but then that's why she's been loved for 35 years."

 AllMusic editor Peter Fawthrop rated the album two stars out of five.
 He felt that "those who relish the profundity of gift card messages may find it deeply inspiring.
 Everyone else could scratch off the words to some of the songs and get a kindergartner to come up with something more meaningful."